aslater/p4checkout/README.md

 ## Installation

 Installing syntastic is easy but first you need to have the pathogen plugin installed.
+If running on Windows, use C:\users\<username>\vimfiles instead of ~/.vim.
 If you already have pathogen working then skip Step 1 and go to Step 2.

 ### Step 1: Install pathogen.vim